Infi-S/STA2453/README.md

 ---

 ## Citation
-If you use this project, please cite the original dataset:
+If you use this project, please cite this repository and the original dataset:
 WidebandPingFest/FishTetherExperiment

 ## License
-This project is for academic research and educational use.
-See LICENSE for details.
+This project is for academic research and educational use under the MIT License.
+See [LICENSE](./LICENSE) for details.